baliyanvinay/Python-Interview-Preparation/README.md

 Namespace is a way to implement scope.
 In Python, each package, module, class, function and method function owns a "namespace" in which variable names are resolved.
 Plus there's a global namespace that's used if the name isn't in the local namespace.<br>
 Each variable name is checked in the local namespace (the body of the function, the module, etc.), and then checked in the global namespace.
 ### Types of Namespaces
-- <b>Local Namespace: </b>All the names of the functions and variables declared by a program are held in this namespace.
-This namespace exists as long as the program runs.
+- <b>Local Namespace: </b>The local namespace for a function is created when the function is called, and deleted when the function returns or raises an exception that is not handled within the function.
-- <b>Global Namespace: </b>This namespace holds all the names of functions and other variables that are included in the modules being used in the python program.
+- <b>Global Namespace: </b>The global namespace for a module is created when the module definition is read in; normally, module namespaces also last until the interpreter quits.
-- <b>Built-in Namespace: </b>This is the highest level of namespace which is available with default names available as part of the python interpreter that is loaded as the programing environment.
+- <b>Built-in Namespace: </b>The namespace containing the built-in names is created when the Python interpreter starts up, and is never deleted.

 ## 43. How can you access attribute of parent class bypassing the attribute with the same name in derived class?
 ```python